Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their growth asset allocation.
-The NZ Funds Wealth Builder – Inflation Strategy holds 78.48% in growth assets and carries a risk indicator of 5 (out of 7), while the Mercer Responsible Balanced Fund sits at 52.35% growth assets with a risk indicator of 4.
-Despite its higher growth tilt and therefore higher expected volatility, the NZ Funds portfolio returned 2.27% per annum over five years against Mercer's 3.52% over the same period — a meaningful performance gap within the same diversified category.
+The most material structural difference between these two funds is their growth asset allocation and corresponding risk profile.
+The NZ Funds Wealth Builder – Inflation Strategy holds 78.48% in growth assets and carries a risk indicator of 5, while the Mercer Responsible Balanced Fund holds 53.15% in growth assets with a risk indicator of 4.
+Both sit within the FMA's "Diversified" category, but this gap in equity exposure meaningfully distinguishes their volatility profiles and intended investor positioning.

-Always verify all figures against the current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Always verify fees, returns, and holdings against the source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance